mhhussain/kafkabox/README.md

 When the docker image is created:
 1. Pull the latest centos image
-2. Create directories for source
+2. Create directories for source (kafka-api, kafka-ui)
 3. Copy the Kafka binaries (downloaded from Apache Kafka) into the image
 4. Copy kafka-api code
+5. Copy kafka-ui code
-5. Unzip the Kafka binaries in the container
+6. Unzip the Kafka binaries in the container
-6. Install java (I could probably use a java container...)
+7. Install java (I could probably use a java container...)
-7. Install node
+8. Install node
-8. Run npm install to pull node modules
+9. Run `npm install` to pull node modules
+10. Run `npm i -g serve` to install serve globally. serve is used to run the ui
-9. Copy server start file
+11. Copy server start file

 When the image is run:
 `docker run -t --name container -p 9092:9092 -p 3001:3001 moohh/kafkabox`
 1. Run a basic zookeeper instance on port 2181  as a process in the image
 2. Run a basic broker instance on port 9092 as a process in the image
 3. Create a new topic called 'sandbox-topic'
-4. Start the kafka-api (npm start) on port 3001
+4. Start the kafka-api (`npm start`) on port 3001
+5. Start the kafka-ui (`serve -s /root/kafkabox/kafka-ui`) on port 5000

 Port 9092 of the container is forwarded to localhost making the Kafka broker available via host port 9092.
 Port 3001 of the container is forwarded to localhost for access to the API.